AdaptiveParticles/pyapr/README.md

 * CMake 3.6 or higher
 * LibTIFF 4.0 or higher

-The Python library additionally requires Python 3.
+The Python library additionally requires Python 3, and the packages listed in [requirements.txt](requirements.txt).

 ### Installing dependencies on Linux